Surface anatomy of the brainstem

 Watch videos

-The brainstem is a stalk-like projection which extends caudally from the base of the cerebrum, connecting it with the spinal cord.
+The brainstem is a stalk-like projection which extends caudally from the base of the diencephalon, connecting it with the spinal cord.
 It is the oldest part of the brain and is composed of three parts: the midbrain, pons and medulla oblongata.

 Find out more about the surface anatomy of the brainstem from an anterior view by watching the video below.